craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Liquid Calm
 > A seemingly unmoving grey liquid.
 It smells like a well kept hearth.

 Upon introduction, make a DC (17 + G) Charisma Saving Throw.
-If you succeed, you
+If you succeed, you reasonably evaluate your situation, and feel peace and understanding.
+Otherwise, you are Dazed for the next G rounds.

 **Ingredients**;
 - XXX

 #### Liquid Fear
->
+> A horrifyingly dark liquid.
+It smells like the monster at the edge of the campfire.

-Upon ...
+Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
+If you succeed, you acknowledge the danger of your situation, and continue to persevere.
+Otherwise, you are Frightened by hostiles you can see or hear for the next G rounds.

 **Ingredients**;
 - XXX

 #### Liquid Rage
->
+> A violently roiling red liquid.
+It smells like sweat, blood, and tears.

-Upon ...
+Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
+If you succeed, that kinda sucked, but you shrug it off.
+Otherwise, you spend the next G rounds actively attempting to kill the nearest creature, even if they are your Ally.

 **Ingredients**;
 - XXX

 #### Liquid Greed
->
+> A slick blueish liquid.
+It smells like finally rising above.

-Upon ...
+Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
+If you succeed, you know what you want right now, but you understand now might not be the time, and here might not be the place.
+Otherwise, you spend the next G rounds taking and keeping the shiniest things you see.

 **Ingredients**;
 - XXX

 #### Liquid Love
->
+> An enticing pinkish red liquid.
+It smells like your first time.

-Upon ...
+Upon introduction, make a DC (17 + G) Wisdom Saving

 **Ingredients**;
 - XXX